- Words

 About the Author

 Danielle Pender is a writer, editor and creative consultant based in London.
-She is the founder and editor of Riposte magazine and Riposte Studio.
-Her debut collection of short stories, Watching Women & Girls, was recently published by 4th Estate.
+She is the founder and editor of Riposte magazine and Riposte Studio and has recently launched Riposte Editions, a collection of literary journals.
+Her debut collection of short stories, Watching Women & Girls, was published in 2023 by 4th Estate.